In C#, tuples are lightweight data structures that allow multiple values of different types to be grouped into a single unit.

 (int number, string text, bool boolean) = tuple;

-to individual variables using deconstruction syntax with assigned names.
+to individual variables using destructuring syntax with the assigned names.

 Practical Examples